ASEM000/pytreeclass/README.md

 A JAX compatible `dataclass` like datastructure with the following functionalities

-- Create PyTorch like NN classes like [equinox](https://github.com/patrick-kidger/equinox) and [Treex](https://github.com/cgarciae/treex)
+- Create PyTorch like NN classes
 - Provides rich visualizations for pytrees wrapped with `@treeclass`.
 - Boolean indexing on Pytrees in functional style similar to jax.numpy. e.g. `x.at[x<0].set(0) `
-- Apply math/numpy operations like [tree-math](https://github.com/google/tree-math)
+- Apply math/numpy operations on pytrees

 ## ⏩ Quick Example <a id="QuickExample">